 According to the experts, an adult should get an average of 7-9 hours of sleep every night to function efficiently, and accurately.

 If you aren’t getting the recommended amount of rest, consider incorporating a bedtime routine into your nightly schedule.
-Not only does a bedtime routine give your body and mind the chance to wind down for the night, but it also makes you feel more relaxed so you fall asleep easily and be ready to take on the day when you wake up.
+Not only does a bedtime routine gives your body and mind the chance to wind down for the night, but it also makes you feel more relaxed so you fall asleep easily and be ready to take on the day when you wake up.

-More Sleep Leads To Higher Productivity
+More Sleep Leads to Higher Productivity

 Have you ever shown up to work after getting a measly four or five hours of sleep the night before?
 Most people have, and by default, have unknowingly contributed to the $411 billion of economic losses the United States sustains every year from lost productivity due to a lack of sleep.

-Sleep deprivation can lead to sluggishness, poor memory retention, and a slower response time.
+Sleep deprivation can lead to sluggishness, poor memory retention, and slower response time.
 Believe it or not, those who are under the influence of alcohol have a 50% higher response time and complete tasks more efficiently than somebody trying to function on little sleep.